 Gran Canaria weather

-Gran Canaria has the very consistent year-round weather for which tourists flock to the islands, with almost no rain and long days of sunshine.
+Gran Canaria has consistent year-round warmth with almost no rain and long days of sunshine.

 Temperatures rarely drop below an average of 24 °C throughout the year and, despite being in the Atlantic Ocean, Gran Canaria sees only 148mm of rainfall in total over 12 months.
 Most of this falls between October and February, while July and August are very dry.

 During the summer, the ‘calima’ that picks up heat as it travels over the Sahara Desert can bring very high temperatures to Gran Canaria.
 However, these bouts of heat don’t last long and the island usually enjoys a sufficient breeze to counter the heat.
 Water temperatures can be cool in winter but are perfect for water sports during the summer and autumn.

 When is the best time to visit Gran Canaria?

 Any time of the year is good for a visit to the Gran Canaria thanks to its reliably warm, dry weather.
 For those seeking the hottest temperatures, the best time of year is in July and August when around 27 °C is the norm.